octo-technology/OpenTezos/docs/ligo/examples.md

 `%receiveValue` is the label of the entrypoint that will be defined in the advisor contract.

-When the function `get_entrypoint_opt` does not find any contract at a given `address`, or the contract doesn't match the type, then `None` is returned.
+When the function `get_entrypoint_opt` does not find any contract at a given `address`, or if the contract doesn't match the type, then `None` is returned.

-> Note that the `Tezos.get_entrypoint_opt` function is a solution of two-way communication
+> Note that the `Tezos.get_entrypoint_opt` function is a two-way communication solution.
 > between contract that are already deployed.
 > Find out more on `Tezos.get_entrypoint_opt` [here](https://tezosacademy.io/pascal/chapter-polymorphism).